artkonekt/concord/docs/parts.md

 > **Warning**: This is a Laravel 5.4 feature!

-Modules must not define views, however they can define blade components that act as "view templates" to be reused on higher levels.
+Modules should not define views, however they are encouraged to define blade components that act as "view templates" to be reused on higher levels.

 ## Views

-Modules must not define views, and boxes are expected to.
+Modules should not define views, and boxes are expected to.
 Applications may or may not want to use views provided by boxes.
 Registering of views can be enabled in the box config